Your 6 Months Old Baby Growth and Development

 - Rolling Over: Your baby will now roll over from their back to tummy and vice versa.

-- Solid Food: Your baby will be ready to progress to the next step in their diet regime- solid food with a better digestive system and sharper sense of taste.
+- Solid Food: Your baby will be ready to progress to the next step in their diet regime with solid food by slowly biting and chewing.
+(6)

 Social and Emotional Milestones

 This charts out the social skills gained over a period of time

 - Response to Emotions: Your baby will now experience varied emotions ranging from sadness to joy, depending on circumstances.

 - Vocal Expressions: Your baby will now have a typical way of expressing themselves for a particular occasion.

 - Recognition Skills: Your baby will now recognize familiar faces and panic when they spot a stranger.